Celebrate St. Nicholas Day or Dutch Sinterklass (Dec. 6th)

 Bishop St. Nicholas Breakfast:

-Scavenger Hunt with clues to get to the next spot might occur or placing all the goodie bags on the fireplace hearth.
+St. Nicholas Day Scavenger Hunt with clues to get to the next spot might occur or placing all the goodie bags on the fireplace hearth.
 Or hiding the presents all around the living room.
+Photo Credit: Nancy Armitage

 Bishop St. Nicholas Dinner:

 Over the years, we have had very similar dinners on Dec.
 5th or Dec.
 6th.
 Appetizers: like Dutch Gouda Cheese or Amsterdam Gouda Cheese & rosemary crackers; I have made a Dutch Beer Cheese Ball with Almonds served with crackers.
 In Dec. of 2006, we were in Amsterdam during Sinterklass Season, our host bought us hot Dutch Bitterballen (hot deep fried meatballs) on the eve of St. N. day.
 Sometimes, I have found a wine that has “saint” in the title or St. Nicholas or Dutch Heiken Beer.
 Or, sometimes I have made a fancy red wine punch called “Bishop St. Nicholas Punch” (recipe below).
-Or, I have made a sweet cranberry red & ginger ale punch for the little kids.
+I have also made a sweet red cranberry & ginger ale punch for the little kids.
+Or a bottle of cold Martinellis sparkling apple cider works just fine!
+(We bought a bottle for my grandson, and his 2 Uncles were tasting it ice cold & were saying how refreshing & delicious it was).
 Or make Dutch Chocolate Sauce over ice cream or strawberries or fruit or pound cake or waffles.

 Sinterklass Dutch Chocolate Sauce (Dark)